jeronimo-jimenez-mateos/LLM-Robotics/docs/README.md

-# Does an LLM work as a controller for a mobile robot?
+# 📚Documentation
-The aim of this repository is to create a mobile robot and connect it to a Large Language Model which will act as the robot controller.
+Here you can find all the documentation related to the project

-## Structure of the repo
+## Structure of the folder
-- **src** Code
+- **libs** Documentation related to Python libraries that have been used
-- **docs** Documentation about libraries, hardware...
+- **hardware** Documentation about components of the robot
-- **assembly** Step-by-step of the robot building
+- **others** Other doc files